steady-bytes/draft/docs/website/content/docs/architecture/architecture.md

 # **Draft**

-Draf is an open source framework for building distributed systems.
+Draft is an open source framework for building distributed systems.
 With the popularity of [service-oriented architectures (SOAs)](https://en.wikipedia.org/wiki/Service-oriented_architecture) and [microservices](https://en.wikipedia.org/wiki/Microservices) it seemed fruitful to build a framework that would establish a path to building reliable systems and simplify a complex problem space.

 {{< alert context="info" text="A few things to acknowledge before reading further. **SOAs** and **Microservices** are distributed systems and distributed systems should not be implemented without a real need.
 If you can scale vertically do that first.
 If your application is resource hungry then figure out why and optimize that first.
 Finally, if you have a large team and you want to functionally break up the system because of your team composition solve this outside of code.
 You've been warned, now let's go have fun building." />}}